 This incident gave her a new perspective on life and enabled her to get out of the situation she was in.

-Raphaella is thankful that after all this, the State of California gave her the ability to reunify with her daughter.
+Raphaella is thankful that after all this, the State of California gave her the ability to reunite with her daughter.
 This pushed her to seek help.

 “I kind of surrendered, I turned my life over when I lost my son, I started asking for help and stopped feeling like I had to hide,” says Raphaella.
 “I was connected to so many organizations that helped me, I can’t even explain it other than it being God.”